 Formula increases the risk of NEC in medically fragile babies.
 For babies at risk of NEC, mothers own milk and pasteurized donor milk are protective against NEC, while formula feeding increases the risk.

 While we cannot eliminate the risks of NEC (yet), prevention measures are effective.
 While there are not ways to stop or cure NEC, research has shown promising ways to reduce the risks, including mother’s milk (or donor milk), standardized feeding protocols, probiotics, limiting antibiotics, and having NICUs participate in quality improvement projects.

-Parents must be trusted and valued as partners in their baby’s care.
+Parents must be trusted and valued as the most important member of their baby’s care team.
 Parents know their babies best.
 Check out the NEC Society’s resources on how healthcare providers can partner with NICU parents.

 Term infants can develop NEC.
 NEC is not only a disease of prematurity.
 We have very little data to help us understand how and why NEC occurs in term-babies.